Welcome to Ravenfield Ponds

 Ravenfield Ponds coarse fishery is part of Ravenfield Park which situated near the village of Old Ravenfield, near Rotherham in South Yorkshire.
 The Park and fishery are situated in a secluded valley that makes for a peaceful day’s fishing, or a quiet walk away from traffic noise, with beautiful scenery and a large range of flora and fauna, some unique to the site.

-While four of the lakes hold predominantly silver fish there is also a lake that is devoted to specimen carp, with a limited number of night fishing permits available.
-A sixth pond has a high stock density, holding a large number of small carp in addition to silver fish.
+While three of the lakes hold a variety of predominantly silver fish there is also a lake that is devoted to specimen carp, with a limited number of night fishing permits available.
+A further pond is stocked with only tench, crucian carp and rudd while a sixth pond has a high stock density, holding a large number of small carp in addition to silver fish.